tomasguillen/picklejar/README.md

 ```

 ## Explanation about Non-TriviallyCopiable Types
-A Non-TriviallyCopiable type in plain terms is an objects that is or contains strings, pointers, or other types that aren't stored directly inside the memory address range of it's object.
+A Non-TriviallyCopiable type in plain terms is an object that is or contains strings, pointers, or other types that aren't stored directly inside the memory address range of it's object.
 For example, strings have a pointer to heap memory, if you want to copy a string you have to access it's .data() member to get a pointer to the character bytes.

 If we try to use the same TriviallyCopiable code for Types with a Non-TriviallyCopiable type, PickleJar will give a compile time error:
 ```